Lizhenghe-Chen/Lizhenghe-Chen.github.io/docs/about/index.md

 1 year in [**The UNIVERSITY OF Bristol**](https://www.bristol.ac.uk) for Aerial Robotics Master’s degree.
 Now working at [**The Hong Kong University of Science and Technology (Guangzhou)**](https://www.hkust-gz.edu.cn/)

-## Interests

-In my spare time, I enjoy playing a variety of musical instruments and exploring creative outlets such as film, photography, and painting.
-I also have a passion for outdoor activities and have a keen interest in the fields of medicine, biology, and economics.

 ---

 ```java